Noah Haynes Swayne: Supreme Court service

 Swayne's potential judicial greatness failed to materialize.
 He was the first of President Lincoln's five appointments to the Supreme Court; the other four were: Samuel Freeman Miller and David Davis, both in 1862; Stephen Johnson Field, in 1863; and Salmon P. Chase, as chief justice, in 1864.
 He is also said to have been "the weakest" of the five.
-His main distinction was his staunch judicial support of the president's war measures: the Union blockade (Prize Cases, 67 U.S. 635 (1862)); issuance of paper money (i.e., greenbacks); and support for the presidential prerogative to declare martial law (Ex Parte Milligan, 71 U.S. 2 (1866)).
+His main distinction was his staunch judicial support of the president's war measures: the Union blockade (Prize Cases, 67 U.S. 635 (1862)); issuance of paper money (i.e., greenbacks in the Legal Tender Cases); and support for the presidential prerogative to declare martial law (Ex Parte Milligan, 71 U.S. 2 (1866)).

 He is most famous for his majority opinion in Springer v.
 United States, 102 U.S. 586 (1881), which upheld the Federal income tax imposed under the Revenue Act of 1864.

 In Gelpcke v.
 City of Dubuque, 68 U.S. 175 (1864), Swayne wrote the majority opinion, repudiating a claim that the Iowa constitution could impair legal obligations to bondholders.
 When contracts are made on the basis of trust in past judicial decisions those contracts could not be impaired by any subsequent construction of the law.
 "We shall never immolate truth, justice, and the law, because a state tribunal has erected the altar and decreed the sacrifice."
 According to Lurie, he strongly supported "the contractual rights of railroad bond holders, even in the face of repudiation sanctioned both by the Iowa state legislature and state supreme court.
 Obligations sacred to law are not to be destroyed simply because 'a state tribunal has erected the altar and decreed the sacrifice.'"
 For a later decision on impairment of contracts, compare Lochner v.
 New York, 198 U.S. 45 (1905).

 Swayne remained on the court until 1881, twice lobbying unsuccessfully to be elevated to the position of chief justice (after the death of Roger Taney in 1864 and Salmon Chase in 1873).

 After his retirement, Swayne returned to Ohio.